Arts and attractions

-Iowa State University's Stephens Auditorium has been selected as Iowa's "Building of the 20th Century" by the American Institute of Architects (AIA), Iowa Chapter.
+Iowa State's Stephens Auditorium was named Iowa's "Building of the 20th Century" by the American Institute of Architects (AIA), Iowa Chapter.

 Most Grant Wood murals

-Iowa State has the largest Grant Wood murals in the nation-two WPA projects located in Parks Library titled "Breaking the Sod" and "When Tillage Begins, Other Arts Follow."
+Iowa State has the largest Grant Wood murals in the nation, including two WPA projects located in Parks Library -- "Breaking the Sod" and "When Tillage Begins, Other Arts Follow."

-The main stage curtain in C.Y.
-Stephens Auditorium is seamless, made entirely of silk, measures 85 by 35 feet and weighs 3,000 pounds; it was woven in Kyoto, Japan, on the world's largest continuous loom.
+The main stage curtain in Stephens Auditorium is seamless, made entirely of silk, measures 85 by 35 feet and weighs 3,000 pounds.
+It was woven in Kyoto, Japan, on the world's largest continuous loom.

 The University Museums at Iowa State is one of only 10 percent of museums in the nation to be accredited by the American Association of Museums.